breenstorm/docker_camera-ringbuffer/README.md

 - AMOUNT   amount of images to keep (default: 10)
 - INTERVAL delay between images (default: 1000ms)
 - RESIZE   <width>,<height> to store images in (default: no resize)

+API endpoints:
+- /frames  json reply with all frames in base64 including timestamp and content-type
+- /gif     json reply with rendered gif of all frames in base64